brianom95/brianom95.github.io/_posts/2022-11-22-backpacking-nz.md

 A small hill just outside Nelson marks the geographical centre of New Zealand.
 From the top you can see the neighbouring mountains and long beaches the area is known for.
 This would be the last time I'd see Corinna so we made time for hikes, wandering and mini golf before she left.
 There was lots to explore around the town and beaches, including the biggest swing I'd ever seen.

 I met up with my friend Andrew who moved here a few years ago.
 He and his girlfriend Christina were nice enough to have me over for a barbeque with their friends.
 They also brought me for a paddle down their local run; the Granity Section of the Buller River (III+).
 Loads of big, bouncy rapids through the mountains of Murchison National Park.
-Two laps of the biggest rapid topped off an unreal day, and if it weren't for the swarms of sand-flies in the carpark this could have been paradise!
+Two laps of the biggest rapid topped off an unreal day, and if it weren't for the swarms of sand-flies in the car park this could have been paradise!

 <p align="center" width="100%">
     <img width="400" src="/images/nz15.webp">